 Just say, "Alexa, I'm leaving" to switch on the home monitoring feature.
 Then your Echo will listen for glass breaking, alarms or the sound of humans moving around your house (it can distinguish between pets and people) -- and you'll receive a mobile alert if it hears anything.

 A subscription-based upgrade to Alexa Guard is also on the way for $5 per month.

-It can be tough for renters to boost their home security in part because installation can be pretty involved -- especially when you're talking smart deadbolts.
-So if you want to add a little security to your door locks without much hassle or cash down, consider a retrofit lock like this one.
+It can be tough for renters to boost their home security in part because home security system installation can be pretty involved -- especially when you're talking smart deadbolts.
+So if you want to add a little security to your door locks without much hassle or cash down, consider a DIY system retrofit lock like this one.

-Devices like these, while not Wi-Fi connected still offer clever ways to add one more barrier for burglars to bypass, which equals a little peace of mind for the anxious homeowner.
-And even though it lacks any of the bells and whistles of a smart lock (like a control panel or burglar alarm), it's portable so you can bring it with you when you're staying at a hotel or an Airbnb.
+Devices like these, while not Wi-Fi connected, still offer clever ways to add one more home security barrier for burglars to bypass, which equals a little peace of mind for the anxious homeowner.
+And even though it lacks any of the bells and whistles of a smart lock (like a control panel or burglar alarm), it's portable so you can bring this cheap home security lock with you when you're staying at a hotel or an Airbnb.

 Wyze Cam is the wallet-friendliest smart Wi-Fi camera.
 This home security camera offers free person-alerts to your Wyze app, 14 days of cloud storage and an SD card slot if you want continuous recording.
 Wyze's signature outdoor camera security device also got an upgrade for 2020 and now includes weatherproof housing, sharper night vision, a wider field of view, a functional siren and more -- all for $20.